 - The information you will be disclosing is more than one year past due: a voluntary disclosure must include information that is at least one year past due.
 For example, an application involving only information from the 2016 taxation year will not be considered, however, an application involving information from 2014 through 2016 would be eligible.

 - The application must include payment of the estimated taxes owing: a voluntary disclosure must be submitted with payment of the estimated amounts owing.
 If the taxpayer cannot make payment of the estimated tax owing at the time of the VDP application, a payment arrangement may be requested subject to approval from the CRA.

 The process of completing a voluntary disclosure, from beginning to end, can take up to a year.
 However, your protection under the program starts as soon as we file the initial application, which can be done within hours of our engagement.

 How We Help

 The challenge of making a voluntary disclosure lies in negotiating the terms of the disclosure with the CRA in order to avoid penalties, interest, and legal action.
 Moreover, the CRA only allows only one chance to make a disclosure.
 Therefore, it is crucial that the submissions are accurate and complete.
-Our team of ex-CRA staff, lawyers, and accountants brings extensive experience to help determine whether you are eligible for the VDP and ensure that your voluntary disclosure application is successful.
+Our team of ex-CRA staff working in affiliation with tax lawyers from Farber Tax Law, bring extensive experience to help determine whether you are eligible for the VDP and ensure that your voluntary disclosure application is successful.

 Let Us Solve Your Problems